zte-ve/Personal-Portfolio-Webpage/README.md

 # Personal-Portfolio-Webpage
-css responsive web designing project
+responsive web designing project
+This is a certification project from freeCodeCamp on responsive web designing